Accommodationism

-In law and philosophy, accommodationism is the co-existence of religion with rationalism or irreligion.
-It may be applied to government practice or to society more broadly.
+In law and philosophy, accommodationism is the cooperation between government and religious institutions.
+Underlying accommodationism is the idea that "government and religion are compatible and necessary to a well-ordered society."
 Accommodationist policies are common in liberal democracies as a method of guaranteeing freedom of religion, and these policies may include options for religious education, official recognition of certain religious practices, and tolerance of religious expression in public spaces.
 It contrasts with separationist secularism and fundamentalism.

 By location

 Europe

 Germany provides financial support for religious organizations.
 Teaching of religion is permitted in schools, but students have the right to choose the type of religious instruction, if any.
 In Albania, accommodationism is associated with long standing Islamic traditions in the country and Sufism in particular, while it's opposed by neo-fundamentalist groups and the Salafi movement in particular.

 In the United Kingdom, accommodationism is relevant to the role of the Church of England and the debate over disestablishmentarianism.